 - Right of Publication of its Proceedings: It states that no MP shall be liable to any proceeding in any court in respect of anything said or any vote given by him in the Parliament.

 Breach of Privilege Rules

-- Article 105 of the constitution mention the freedom of speech in parliament, which protects speech during the proceedings of the house and prohibits the use of unparliamentary language and the conduct of a member.
+- It mentions the Freedom of Speech in parliament, which protects speech during the proceedings of the house and prohibits the use of unparliamentary language and the conduct of a member.

 - It also mentions the right to publish its proceedings when fearlessly and freely the member speaks their minds during the House proceedings.

 - By addressing the speaker, any Member can question the Breach of Privileges of any individual member of the house.

 Article 194 of the Constitution